Clustering by Denoising: Latent plug-and-play diffusion for single-cell data: Evaluation on single-cell data

 Using the training pipeline above, we picked $k=25$ and trained a diffusion model on 25d PCA embeddings and applied \dice for $T=100$ denoising iterations to the PCA embeddings of the test cells.
 We used a linearly decreasing (equally spaced) annealing schedule $\{\rho_t\}_{t=1}^{T}$ from $5$ to $0.5$ over 100 points.
 Further details of the denoising procedure are provided in \autoref{app:model-arch}.

-\textbf{Evaluation\;\;} We compare UMAP \citep{McInnes2020UMAP} visualizations of the 1{,}000 held-out test cells denoised by \dice against their PCA projections without denoising (Figure~\ref{fig:umap_cite_seq}).
-Denoised embeddings show clearer segregation of immune subtypes, with marked improvement in separating sub lineages of CD4 and CD8 T cells.
-The \dice atlas also performs better in seggregating the MAIT cells from the other T cells.
+\textbf{Evaluation\;\;} We compare UMAP \citep{mcinnes2018umap} visualizations of the 1{,}000 held-out test cells denoised by \dice against their PCA projections without denoising (Figure~\ref{fig:umap_cite_seq}).
+Denoised embeddings show clearer segregation of immune subtypes, with marked improvement in separating sublineages of CD4 and CD8 T cells.
+The \dice atlas also performs better in segregating the MAIT cells from the other T cells.
 These populations are notoriously difficult to resolve from RNA alone \citep{Hao2021_SeuratV4}, a challenge that originally motivated multimodal approaches combining RNA and protein.
 In the unimodal setting considered here, however, popular toolkits such as {\sf Seurat} rely directly on PCA embeddings.
-Our results indicate that denoising PCA embeddings with priors learned from high-signal training data substantially improves cluster separation, supporting more reliable annotation of held-out cells.
-Beyond visual inspection, we also quantify clustering quality using the Adjusted Rand Index (ARI) \citep{Hubert1985ARI} computed after Leiden clustering on a 20\mbox{-}nearest\mbox{-}neighbor graph built from the embeddings, comparing recovered clusters to the true cell labels provided in the metadata.
-The PCA-based embeddings achieve an ARI of $0.7165$, whereas the \dice embeddings achieve $0.7563$, illustrating the effectiveness of our approach in better segregating distinct cell populations.
+Our results indicate that denoising PCA embeddings with priors learned from high-signal training data substantially improves cluster separation, supporting more reliable annotation of held-out cells. \revsn{We additionally benchmarked the \dice embeddings against several widely used denoising procedures for RNA-seq analysis—MAGIC~\citep{magicVanDijk2018}, ALRA~\citep{alraLinderman2022}, $k$-nearest-neighbor smoothing (used in Seurat v3~\citep{Stuart2019_SeuratV3}), and non-negative matrix factorization (NMF)–based embeddings,\footnote{See \autoref{sec:benchmark} for details on the benchmarking procedures and their implementation.} using the clustering metrics ARI, NMI, cLISI, and V-measure described in Section~\ref{sec:clus_metric}.
+The results (Table~\ref{tab:benchmark}) show that \dice consistently outperforms these popular denoising pipelines across most clustering metrics.}